lmc2179/lmc2179.github.io/drafts/seychelles.md

 model = HistGradientBoostingRegressor()
 ```

-In this context, let's say that you're on a pretty tight budget, and you really need to get this number right in order to figure out what you cut.
-For your purposes, you decide that a difference of 10% compared to the actual value would be too much additional cost for you to bear.
+In this context, the acceptable amount of error is probably dictated by how much money you have in the bank as a backup in case you get less for the house than you expected.
+For your purposes, you decide that a difference of 35% compared to the actual value would be too much additional cost for you to bear.

-the seychelles
+For reasons I can't really explain, I find it very amusing that this diagram looks like the flag of the Seychelles, and would look even more so if we added finer gradations of hit vs missed targets.
+We'll first come up with out-of-sample predictions using the cross validation function, and then we'll plot the actual vs predicted values along with the "good enough" region we want to hit.

 ```
 predictions = cross_val_predict(model, X, y, cv=5)  # cv=5 for 5-fold cross-validation